 Kent City Elementary does have a Facebook Page that is also updated regularly with school related information on student opportunities.
 Search for Kent City Elementary on Facebook and join by answering a few short questions to verify that you are a parent/guardian.

-Report Cards
+Report Cards/Grades

-Report cards will be issued at the end of each trimester.
-Report card information will be posted on Power School at the end of each trimester.
-Please review the school calendar for trimester end dates and scheduled Parent-Teacher conferences.
+Report cards will be issued at the end of each semester and grades will be posted on Power School.
+Please review the school calendar for semester end dates and scheduled Parent-Teacher conferences.